5 Benefits of Play for Adults

-Some of the hallmarks of its refreshing, oxygenating action are: humor, the enjoyment of novelty and the capacity to share a lighthearted sense of the world’s ironies.
-Other hallmarks are the enjoyment of mutual storytelling and the capacity to openly divulge imagination and fantasies.
+Some of the hallmarks of its refreshing, oxygenating action are humor, the enjoyment of novelty, and the capacity to share a lighthearted sense of the world’s ironies.
+Other hallmarks are the enjoyment of mutual storytelling and the capacity to divulge imagination and fantasies openly.

 Playful communications and interactions, when nourished, produce a climate for easy connection and a deepening, more rewarding relationship – true intimacy.
 Who wouldn’t want this in a relationship?

-Just as children need play to help them de-stress, play can help adults be at their best when it comes to career, parenting and marriage.
+Just as children need play to help them de-stress, play has so many benefits for adults!
+It can help them be at their best when it comes to career, parenting, and marriage.
 Instead of looking at play as a waste of precious time, consider it a great investment in well-being.

 Trackbacks & Pingbacks